pascal-felique/NNCV/README.md

 There is a references folder with the original paper about the Fast-SCNN model architecture and a presentation about Fast-SCNN from BMVC 2019.

+### U-Net model architecture

+The U-Net model architecture serves as a baseline reference to compare both model architectures.

+- **unet.py**:

+This implementation contains the default provided code for the U-Net model architecture.

 ### Fast-SCNN model architecture

 Fast-SCNN is a lightweight and efficient model architecture designed for real-time semantic segmentation on edge devices.